flyway/flywaydb.org/documentation/configuration/parameters/detectEncoding.md

 * UTF-16 LE
 * UTF-16 BE

-When it fails to detect, it will failover to the configured encoding if set, UTF-8 if not.
+When Flyway fails to auto-detect, it will default to the configured encoding if set, UTF-8 if not.

-Can be overridden in script level configurations if needed; if per script configuration defines an encoding, auto detection will be skipped.
+If a script configuration file defines an encoding, auto detection will be skipped on that file.

 ## Default
 false